csdurfee/csdurfee.github.io/content/last-fair-deal.md

 Someone taking the underdogs when the line doesn't move, and the vig is -110 or -115, would've gone 136-105 this season, a 56.4% winning percentage, and around 18 units of profit (factoring in the additional -115 vig on some bets).

-Now, the strategy is pretty convoluted, and won't necessarily hold for future seasons, but it's definitely evidence there could be irrational factors at work in the market.
+Now, the strategy is pretty convoluted, and I wouldn't bet on it holding for future seasons, but it's definitely evidence there could be irrational factors at work in the market.
 It certainly doesn't show the market to be the well oiled machine that Closing Line Value assumes it is.

 ### Must love dogs
 Winners ended up being pretty evenly divided between favorites and underdogs by the end of the season, but underdogs were way ahead for most of the year.